jrenaud90/TidalPy/Documentation/utilities_x/logging_x.md

 `get_tidalpy_logger_address` is a `cdef api` function, the same mechanism the shared config pointer uses.
 Because another module must `cimport` it, Cython imports the logger module first, which guarantees the logger exists before its address is taken.

 On Linux and macOS the inline variable is process-wide and the pointer is already shared, so the call is a harmless no-op.
 On Windows each compiled extension is a separate DLL with its own copy of the variable, and the call is what connects that DLL to the shared logger.
-Writing it unconditionally is what makes the same source work on all three.
+Writing it unconditionally makes the same source work on all three.

 ## Configuration